0x0god/Weather-Forecast-App/README.md

-# Weather Forecast App with React & Tailwindcss
+# A Weather Forecast App with React & Tailwindcss

 created a simple Weather Forecast App using React and Tailwindcss.